Create a Website Account - Manage notification subscriptions, save form progress and more.

 Even where an indictment is issued, many grand juries decide to dismiss individual counts or charges, while indicting others.

-The Handgun Safety Course is conveniently offered at the Sheriff's Office, taught by a team of qualified Instructors.
+The Handgun Safety Course is conveniently offered at the Sheriff’s Office, taught by a team of qualified Instructors.
 The Handgun Safety Course is offered several times a month.
-Additionally, the Sheriff's Office has established a list of recommended Instructors from around the area who teach a common syllabus.
+Additionally, the Sheriff’s Office has established a list of recommended instructors from around the area who teach a common syllabus.
 Students may also complete a Handgun Safety class with any certified handgun instructor.
 See posted letter above from the Orange County Licensing Authority (Judges).

 Yes; however, all students interested in enrolling in the Civilian Tactical Handgun Training program must first complete the Handgun Safety Course taught at the Sheriff’s Office.
-The Sheriff’s Office safety curriculum is the first in the seven course series that prepares civilians for handgun ownership, shooting fundamentals, and Concealed Carry in the state of New York.
+The Sheriff’s Office safety curriculum is the first in the seven-course series that prepares civilians for handgun ownership, shooting fundamentals, and Concealed Carry in the state of New York.
 Students who complete a Handgun Safety Course other than the Sheriff’s Office must register and pay for the Handgun Safety Course.
 A user credit is then applied to the students account to be used when registering for the next course in the series.

 No, the training program is designed for civilians seeking a handgun permit (or who have a permit) and who have limited experience and training which would prepare them for a real-world violent encounter.